cpjobling/EG-247-Resources/portfolio/lab02/README.md

 ## Aims

 The purposes of this laboratory are to

 1. Explore the properties of the unit step and Dirac delta functions using the analysis and plotting tools  provided by Matlab.
-	2. Synthesize a generalized signal in Simulink and plot it and its derivative.
+1. Synthesise a generalised signal in Simulink and plot it and its derivative.

 This will introduce the symbolic toolbox and the `heaviside`, `delta` and `ezplot` functions provided by MATLAB  and the signal design block, multiplexor, scope and derivative blocks provided by Simulink for the simulation of continuous time signals and systems.